 for Clark County and Washington

-The only real way to reduce traffic congestion and improve frieght mobility on the I-5 corridor is by adding an additional bridge to expand capacity.
+The only real way to reduce traffic congestion and improve freight mobility on the I-5 corridor is by adding an additional bridge to expand capacity.
 I would like to see a third bridge on the west side of Clark County.
-That would easily open up another path for communters and frieght transportation to get back and forth across the Columbia River.
+That would easily open up another path for commuters and freight transportation to get back and forth across the Columbia River.

-My opponent said that he is in favor of replacing the I-5 bridge and making it LIGHT RAIL capable, during The Columbian Editorial Board Interview on June 14, 2016.
+My opponent in 2016 said that he was in favor of replacing the I-5 bridge and making it LIGHT RAIL capable, during The Columbian Editorial Board Interview on June 14, 2016.
 Note that the majority of Clark County voters have voted “No” to light rail several times – one of these votes is noted in The Columbian article on November 6, 2012 titled, “Voters Soundly Reject C-Tran Measure”.
 So why at this point would we try to “expand capacity” by replacing the existing I-5 bridge?
 In the end we would only end up with two bridges again.
 And if the voters are not asking for it, why does it need to be light rail capable?
 Can you really imagine as the next step replacing the I-5 bridge?
 During the construction process, we’d go down to one to 1.5 bridges to use going across the river at best.
 Can you imagine what that commute would be like?
 And for how long would it be that way?
 Likely too long.
-My opponents’ solution to transportaion of replacing the I-5 bridge as a next step does not sound like the best solution for our citizens, but rather for special interest groups.
+Replacing the I-5 bridge as a next step does not sound like the best solution for our citizens, but rather for special interest groups.